-Guidelines for the selection of courses in the B. Sc.
-Degree in Applied Sciences are given in the Tables in section 10.1 i. obtain a minimum GPA of 3.30
+Guidelines for the selection of courses in the BSc in Applied Sciences are given in the Tables in section 10.1 iii. obtain C grades or higher in specified courses equivalent to at least 85 credits and at least a D grade in the remaining courses within three academic years.